jonesy-b-dev/TerrariaWiki-flow-Plugin/README.md

 ## Contributing
 Contribution is possible, just make a pull request with your changes!
+Thanks to [Yusyuriv](https://github.com/Yusyuriv) for the contributions!

 ## Change log
+### Version 3.0
+* Added setting to choose between using the Wiki.gg or Fandom.com wiki.

 ### Version 2.1
 * Updated preview video in README.md
 * Fixed wrong description in the README.md